 If you don’t have a high-speed blender, you’ll likely end up with a little nut pulp at the end.
-You can use this in a hole host of things – granola, chocolate snowball cookies, raw strawberry cake, raw marzipan, etc. so don’t throw it out!
+You can use this in a hole host of things – granola, raw strawberry cake, easy marzipan, etc. so don’t throw it out!
 Store leftover pulp in the freezer or refrigerator until you want to use it.

 You just need raw cashews and water for this recipe.
 Broken cashews are even better as they’re generally less expensive.